rmerrigan/cppStuff/README.md

 # cppStuff
-My useful cpp codes for future use.
+My cpp random goodies.
+Feel free to use for yourself and browse.